livz/livz.github.io/_posts/2016-02-16-binary-master-lieutenant-1.md

 If it's not clear why, go back to the articles referened in the beginning.
 The last parameter is important.
 We need to place there the argument to the **system** call.
 According to its [man page](http://man7.org/linux/man-pages/man3/system.3.html) this should be the address of a string in memory representing the command to execute.

-We can use the same trick as before and place the command to be executed in an environment variable:
+Since there is no ASLR, we can use the same trick as before and place the command to be executed in an environment variable:

 ```bash
 $ export EGG="/home/level2/victory"